ARP Rheumatology

 Cite:

 Ana Catarina Duarte, Carlos Marques Gomes, Margarida Correia, Beatriz Mendes, Carolina Mazeda, Francisca Guimarães, Joana Abelha-Aleixo, Miguel Guerra, Roberto Pereira da Costa, Tiago Meirinhos, Maria José Santos.
 Antifibrotics in rheumatoid arthritis-associated interstitial lung disease – real-world data from a nationwide cohort.
-ARP Rheumatology, Vol 3, nº3 2024:182-188
+ARP Rheumatology, Vol 3, nº3 2024:182-188.
+PMID: 39368099

 Copy citation